Minimum 2:1 BSc in a relevant science. Intercalating medical students are welcome to apply.

 Assessment is primarily through written assignments and coursework, along with practical laboratory assessments, spotter exams, presentations and debates.
 The research project is assessed by a thesis and oral presentation.

 Information for international students

-Overall IELTS grade of 7.0 with a minimum of 6.0 in Reading, 6.0 in Writing, 7.0 in Listening and 6.0 in Speaking, or University equivalent.
+Overall IELTS 7.0 with a minimum of 7.0 in listening and 6.0 in the other components.

 Qualification and course duration